In This Article

 Tramadol, which is the generic name for Ultram or Conzip, is a chronic pain relief medication.
-Tramadol, like all narcotics, works by binding to opioid receptors in the brain.
-It has been used for moderate to severe pain relief since the 1960s for its analgesic properties.
+Like all narcotics, it works by binding to opioid receptors in the brain.
+It has been used to treat moderate to severe pain since the 1960s for its analgesic properties.

 However, Tramadol poses several potential health complications for both casual and excessive users.

 How Long Does It Take to Feel the Effects of Tramadol?

 Tramadol works on the opioid pain receptors located in your brain and throughout your central nervous system.
 It also weakly reduces the reuptake of two neurotransmitters: serotonin and norepinephrine.
 The pain relief effects start approximately an hour following a dose and peak in two to four hours.